Transmission of antibiotic-resistant Enterobacteriaceae in ICUs

 Staffing.
 Burnout.
 Retention.
 Quality.
 You don’t often speak to direct care nurses or nurse managers about their units without these common themes emerging.
 They’re all elements associated with the health of the nursing work environment — a topic that the American Association of Critical-Care Nurses (AACN) has been studying for over a decade. ...
 Read more

 2015 28 Oct

 Interview with Georg Keunecke of FAI rent-a-jet AG on the global use of the HAMILTON-T1 as an ICU transport ventilator.
 Georg Keunecke is the Chief Flight Paramedic and Representative for Medical Devices with FAI rent-a-jet AG (dba Flight Ambulance International).
 Headquartered at the Nuremberg International Airport, the company serves...
 Read more

-Rounds in the intensive care unit (ICU) allow for scheduled discussions...
+Delirium is a common complication in intensive care unit (ICU) patients...
 Read more

 Patient-centered care is becoming a major topic in healthcare.
 Many initiatives Read more